-In a natural system, when stormwater either infiltrates into the ground or is absorbed by vegetation.
-However, when stormwater flows along an impervious surface (a hard, non-absorbing surface such as asphalt or concrete) it is called "stormwater runoff".
+In a natural undeveloped system, stormwater either infiltrates into the ground or is absorbed by vegetation.
+However, when stormwater flows along the impervious surfaces of a developed community (a hard, non-absorbing surface such as asphalt or concrete) it is called "stormwater runoff".
 As this stormwater moves along the land, it picks up a multitude of pollutants along the way.
-Pollutants include oil and grease, heavy metals, sediments, trash/debris, fertilizers, pesticides, pet waste, etc. On Oahu, stormwater runoff is usually routed off the land and into the nearest storm drain or stream and then dumped in the ocean.
+Pollutants include oil & grease, heavy metals, sediments, trash & debris, fertilizers, pesticides, pet waste, etc. On O'ahu, stormwater runoff is usually routed off the land and into the nearest storm drain or stream and then dumped in the ocean.

 Hui o Ko'olaupoko aims to treat our precious rain water as a resource rather than a waste.
-HOK implements projects that mimic natural systems - which capture, store and infiltration stormwater, which recharges our ground water aquifer and prevent polluted runoff from entering our streams and ocean.
+HOK implements projects that mimic natural systems - which capture, store and infiltrate stormwater into the ground aquifer where it belongs.
+These management techniques not only recharges our ground water aquifer but also prevents polluted runoff from entering local streams, further protecting the ocean.